 Mark your calendar!
 Save the date!
 And get ready to voice your opposition to any proposed interstate that goes through Avra Valley!

 The Arizona Department of Transportation and the Federal Highways Administration are holding a series of public meetings in May to discuss their corridor alternatives for a new interstate between Nogales and Wickenburg.
-While we have not seen the alternatives they will be presenting at these meetings, we are confident that at least one of them will go through Avra Valley…and right next to Saguaro National Park and Ironwood Forest National Monument.
+We are opposed to Corridor Alternatives C & D which go right through Avra Valley…and right next to Saguaro National Park and Ironwood Forest National Monument.

 Do you think we should construct a new interstate in between our treasured Saguaro National Park and Ironwood Forest National Monument?

 It is well-established that new interstates bring with them new development, new roads, and more traffic.
 They are not stand-alone pieces of infrastructure.
 They come with exits, gas stations, frontage roads, and all kinds of new development.
 They also have negative impacts on viewsheds, natural quiet, dark skies, and other wilderness values.